logiclink/corona_seir_workbench/README.md

 The *JHU* object caches the retrieved data in a temporary CSV file and parses it as fast as possible.

-The same approach is used by the *RKINowcasting* class, which downloads the [Nowcasting Excel file](https://www.rki.de/DE/Content/InfAZ/N/Neuartiges_Coronavirus/Projekte_RKI/Nowcasting_Zahlen.xlsx) of the [Robert Koch-Institute](https://www.rki.de/)  once a day and returns the columns "Point estimator of the reproduction number R", as well as "Point estimator of the 7-day R value" for dates.
+The same approach is used by the *RKINowcasting* class, which downloads the [Nowcasting csv file](https://github.com/robert-koch-institut/SARS-CoV-2-Nowcasting_und_-R-Schaetzung/blob/main/Nowcast_R_aktuell.csv) of the [Robert Koch-Institute](https://www.rki.de/)  once a day and returns the columns "Point estimator of the reproduction number R", as well as "Point estimator of the 7-day R value" for dates.

 <p align="center"><img src="images/RKI%20Nowcasting%20Klassenmodell.svg" alt="Classes for the loading of Robert Koch-Institute Nowcasting data"></p>
 <p align="center"><sup>Classes for the loading of Robert Koch-Institute Nowcasting data</sup></p>